 Natalia Goncharova welcomed a good scandal.
-A rich girl from the country, she would move to the city, and set up court among the rebels, primitivists and shrieking anarchists.
-Natalia would become the dismissive queen of Moscow’s avant-garde empire, and at 33 years old she would leave it behind.
+A rich girl from the country, she moved to the city and set up court among the rebels, primitivists, and shrieking anarchists.
+Natalia became the dismissive queen of Moscow’s avant-garde empire, and at age thirty-three she left it behind.

 Natalia arrived in Moscow in 1898, at age 17.
 Enrolled at the Institute of Painting, Sculpture and Architecture, Natalia cut a strong line between herself and her peers.
-Growing up in the country left Natalia outside of the urban expectations — the pervasive language of the city.
+Growing up in the country left Natalia outside of the urban expectations and pervasive visual language of the city.
 She painted peasants and rural scenes, borrowing from the fauvist styles of Cezanne and Matisse.
-Natalia would describe her early years saying “At the beginning of my development, I learned most of all from my French contemporaries.”
+Natalia described her early years saying “At the beginning of my development, I learned most of all from my French contemporaries.”

 I condemn without hesitation the position of the Knave of Diamonds, which has replaced creative activity with theorizing.